NebulousLabs/entropy-mnemonics/README.md

 mnemonics is a golang package that converts []byte's into human-friendly phrases, using common words pulled from a dictionary.
 The dictionary size is 1626, and multiple languages are supported.
+Each dictionary supports modified phrases.
+Only the first few characters of each word are important.
+These characters form a unique prefix.
+For example, in the English dictionary, the unique prefix len (EnglishUniquePrefixLen) is 3, which means the word 'abbey' could be replaced with the word 'abbot', and the program would still run as expected.

 The primary purpose of this library is creating human-friendly cryptographically secure passwords.
 A cryptographically secure password